 The museum was built on a land with on land with 2500 m2, the front building has two floors and an area of 700 m2.
 The back building has only one floor.
 The architecture of the two-story building is simple and modern, it has a cubic shape, the facade is painted white and cream.
 A flag of Vietnam is hung on the facade, a small water lily pond and the car used by Uncle Ton are on the left of the building.

 The spacious garden is decorated with lots of green grass, trees, plants and flowers, lamposts.
 In the center of the garden is placed an eye-catching bust of President Ton Duc Thang on a high black granite pedestal on which written “Chủ Tịch Tôn Đức Thắng (1888 – 1960)” (President Ton Duc Thang, year of birth and year of death).

-At present, Ton Duc Thang Museum has 05 permanent galleries (The boyhood of President Ton Duc Thang; Life and career; 15 years in Con Dao prison; Uncle Ton at the ATK – Viet Bac; Uncle Ton through the Fine artworks) and 01 thematic showroom (Gifts of President Ton Duc Thang), with an area of over 700m2.
+At present, Ton Duc Thang Museum has the memorial room, 05 permanent galleries (Uncle Ton with the workers; Life and career; 15 years in Con Dao prison; Uncle Ton at the ATK – Viet Bac; Uncle Ton through the Fine Artworks) and 01 thematic showroom (Gifts of President Ton Duc Thang), with an area of over 700 m2.
 The museum has vividly expressed and generalized Ton Duc Thang’s life and career through many artifacts, documents, and pictures.
 The museum has a display system with about 1,000 artifacts, documents, and pictures.
 After many donations, the Museum is currently storing more than 16,500 artifacts, documents, and pictures, including precious ones about the revolutionary life and career of President Ton Duc Thang and the leaders of the Party, State and Government of Vietnam through the periods.